 And, because I can't resist.
 If you don't mind stained fingertips, tossing the hot seeds with a dusting of turmeric, minced garlic, and cayenne or black pepper is also really great.
 Wasabi paste or powder is a great flavoring option, as is ponzu sauce.
+And nutritional yeast with crushed, toasted nori is another favorite.
 Have fun & play around!

 Toasted Pumpkin Seeds: Three Ways

 - 1 1/2 cups pumpkin seeds, well-cleaned, well-dried

 - fine grain sea salt